solana-foundation/developer-content/CONTRIBUTING.md

 ### Use up-to-date code snippets

 Write content that uses up-to-date code.
-Code bases change, functions get deprecated, methods get removed.
-When submitting code snippets within content here, use the most up-to-date code available for the given functionality being used.
+Code bases change, functions get deprecated, and methods get removed.
+When submitting code snippets within the content here, use the most up-to-date code available for the given functionality being used.
 Especially net new content, like adding a new guide.

 ## Style guidelines

-To aid in keeping both consistent content and a high quality experience, all code/content maintained within this repo shall use the style guidelines set forth here.
+To aid in keeping both consistent content and a high-quality experience, all code/content maintained within this repo shall use the style guidelines set forth here.